Skip to main content

 TRS is a premium-based health plan available to Selected Reserve members and their families at rates significantly lower than comparable civilian insurance.

-• Coverage: Health and vision benefits (does NOT include dental or pharmacy)
+• Coverage: Health and vision benefits (does NOT include dental)

 • Eligibility: Must be a member of the Selected Reserve — Individual Ready Reserve (IRR) members do not qualify